Last Updated on January 12, 2023 by Paul Guzman

-Neem Oil – Probably the best solution to harsher type insecticide chemicals.
+Neem Oil – The best solution to harsher type insecticide chemicals.

 Orange Citrus Oil – Effective but should be sprayed more often.

 Eucalyptus Oil – From the Eucalyptus tree leaves.
-It mainly repels some flying insects.
+It repels some flying insects.

-Garlic Spray – Probably the best repellent to keeping insects away from your roses.
+Garlic Spray – The best repellent to keeping insects away from your roses.